SHaroonShah/Readme-Developers-Hub---Production/recipes/cancel-and-release-shipments.md

             // Receive the 200 OK response - All shipments set to "Cancel" successfully var updateShipmentStatusResponseWithCancelStatus = await client.ExecuteAsync(updateShipmentStatusToCancelRequest);

-            // Update the shipment with the status "Release" var updateShipmentStatusToReleaseRequest = new RestRequest("/v4/shipments/status", Method.Put);
-            updateShipmentStatusToReleaseRequest.AddJsonBody(new
-            {
-                ShipmentIds = new[] { shipmentId },
-                Status = "Release",
-            });

-            // Receive the 200 OK response - All shipments set to "Release" successfully var updateShipmentStatusResponseWithRelease = await client.ExecuteAsync(updateShipmentStatusToReleaseRequest);

-            /*
-			 * Once the labels are printed the shipment will be ready for manifest.
-			 * Shipments must be manifested before they are handed over to the carrier.
-			 * Shipments must be manifested a minimum of once a day, normally in line with the final collection of the day.
-			 * They can be manifested more frequently if needed e.g. If a carrier makes several collections per day.
-			 * Shipments should be manifested in bulk before they are collected.
-			 * Shipments must not be manifested individually once the label is printed.
-			 */

-            var manifestRequest = new RestRequest($"/v4/manifests/RM", Method.Post);
-            manifestRequest.AddJsonBody(new
-            {
-                ShippingAccountId = shippingAccountId,
-                ShippingLocationId = shippingLocationId
-            });

-            await client.ExecuteAsync(manifestRequest);
         }
     }
 }